MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-advanced-diagnostics-health-check.md

 ---
-title: Troubleshoot the Global Secure Access client with the advanced diagnostics health check tab
+title: Troubleshoot the Global Secure Access client with the advanced diagnostics Health check tab
-description: Troubleshoot the Global Secure Access client using the health check tab in the advanced diagnostics utility. ms.service: global-secure-access ms.topic: troubleshooting ms.date: 07/17/2024 ms.author: jayrusso
+description: Troubleshoot the Global Secure Access client using the **Health check** tab in the Advanced diagnostics utility. ms.service: global-secure-access ms.topic: troubleshooting ms.date: 07/18/2024 ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino
 ms.reviewer: lirazb
 ---
-# Troubleshoot the Global Secure Access client with the advanced diagnostics health check tab
+# Troubleshoot the Global Secure Access client with the advanced diagnostics Health check tab
-This document provides troubleshooting guidance for the Global Secure Access client using the health check tab in the advanced diagnostics utility.
+This document provides troubleshooting guidance for the Global Secure Access client using the **Health check** tab in the Advanced diagnostics utility.

 ## Introduction
-The health check tab executes common tests to verify that the client works correctly and that its components are running.
+The Advanced diagnostics Health check executes tests to verify that the Global Secure Access client is working correctly and that its components are running.
-This article is intended to help troubleshooting and resolving common issues detected by the health check.

-## Using the health check
+## Verify the health of the Global Secure Access client
-To run the client health check, right-click the Global Secure Access client system tray icon, choose Advanced Diagnostics, and select the Health check tab.
+To run the client health check:
+1. Right-click the Global Secure Access client system tray icon and select **Advanced Diagnostics**.
-The tests will start running.
+1. A User Account Control dialog box opens.
+Select **Yes** to allow the client app to make changes to your device.
+1. In the **Global Secure Access Client - Advanced diagnostics** dialog box, select the **Health check** tab.
+Switching tabs runs the health tests.

+## Resolution process
 Most of the tests depend on one another.
+If there are failed tests:
-If some tests fail, start by solving the first test that failed and then refresh the health check for an updated tests status. image.png
+1. Resolve the first failed test that failed and then

-image.png
+1. Select **Refresh** to view the updated test status.
+1. Repeat until you have resolved all failed tests. image.png

-As indicated in this document, as part of troubleshooting process, it could be useful to look at the event log of the Global Secure Access client.
-It contains valuable events regrading errors and their cause. image.png
+As part of the troubleshooting process, it can be useful to review the event log for the Global Secure Access client.
+The event log contains valuable events regarding errors and their cause. image.png

-## Things to test
+## Health check tests
-Run the following checks to test the Global Secure Access client.
+The following checks verify the health of the Global Secure Access client.

 ### Device is Microsoft Entra joined
 The Windows client authenticates the user and the device to Global Secure Access services.
 The device authentication (based on device token) requires that the device is either Microsoft Entra joined or Microsoft Entra hybrid joined.
 Microsoft Entra registered devices are currently not supported.